 There is a wide range of critical skills gaps in the workplace, including the corporate leadership skills gap.
-According to the Association for Talent Development, there exists a huge gap between the leadership skills companies have now and the ones they will need in the next 5 years.
+According to the Association for Talent Development, there exists a huge gap between the leadership skills companies have now and the ones they will need in the next five years.

 Not surprisingly, 58% of businesses state that their top priority is to close leadership skill gaps.
 Even though this gap has become a big challenge, it can be tackled with efficient, consistent leadership training.

 Delivering relevant training is an obvious solution to fill the leadership skills gap, but how can companies effectively develop and provide training that produces the leaders they require?
 As a learning management system (LMS) delivers engaging, on-demand training that can be customized to the requirements of learners, it is an effective tool to help you get started.

 In this article, we’ll discuss how companies can use an LMS to impart leadership training to their employees.

 How To Use An LMS for Leadership Training

 Using a learning management system, companies can develop and provide leadership training that yields results.
 Here’s how you can use an LMS to grow leadership skills: